Tips To Become A Better Illustrator

 6. Be A Part Of Various Communities.

-Starting out as a novice illustrator can be pretty intimidating sometimes, especially in the face of veterans out there that have mastered their own craft.
+Starting as a novice illustrator can be pretty intimidating sometimes, especially in the face of veterans out there who have mastered their craft.

 Being part of various communities worldwide can be a significant help in unlocking your growth as an artist in both the creative and business aspects of the profession.

-It can also be a valuable experience for you to gain insights into your work.
-Study others on how they market their capabilities.
+It can also be a valuable experience to gain insights into your work.
+Study others’ marketing strategies.
 Make meaningful connections that can lead to clients.

 Decrease the intimidation that a budding artist can have when faced with a profession with varying levels of expertise.